 Monkeypox virus was first discovered in 1958 following an outbreak of pox-like disease among laboratory macaques in Copenhagen, Denmark.
 Despite its name, there is more evidence of infection in rodents such as Gambian pouched rats (Cricetomys gambianus), African dormice (Graphiurus spp.) and African ground squirrels (Xerus spp.).
 Although these small wild animals are capable of carrying the virus, further research is needed to identify specific hosts and their role in viral transmission within nature.

 Since the first case of human monkeypox was reported in 1970 in the Democratic Republic of the Congo (DRC), formerly Zaire, it has spread to other regions of Africa (primarily West and Central).
 Human monkeypox is now endemic in 11 African countries: Benin, Cameroon, the Central African Republic, the DRC, Gabon, Côte d’Ivoire (Ivory Coast), Liberia, Nigeria, the Republic of the Congo, Sierra Leone, and South Sudan.
-Sporadic cases of monkeypox outside of Africa have also emerged in recent years linked to travel to endemic areas or though imported animals.
-In the current outbreak however, there have been reported cases with no clear link to endemic areas.
+Sporadic cases of monkeypox outside of Africa have also emerged in recent years linked to travel to endemic areas or through imported animals.
+In the current outbreak, however, there have been reported cases with no clear link to endemic areas.

 Historically, monkeypox virus has been classified into two genetically distinct clades (variants), the Central African and West African clades.
-To avoid potential geographical stigma, the WHO recently reached consensus to rename the clades as Clade I (formerly the Central African [Congo Basin] clade) and Clade II (formerly the West African clade).
+To avoid potential geographical stigma, the WHO recently reached a consensus to rename the clades as Clade I (formerly the Central African [Congo Basin] clade) and Clade II (formerly the West African clade).
 Clade II now consists of two subclades, IIa and IIb, with the latter referring to variants circulating in the ongoing 2022 outbreak.
 Clade I is associated with a higher mortality rate (around 10%) compared with Clade II (<1%).

 Transmission